marketing

 Optimizing the Funnel

 Focus optimization efforts on the step with the largest drop-off.
-A 10% improvement at the bottleneck has more impact than a 10% improvement at a step that already converts well.
-ASO primarily targets the top of the funnel (impression to download), while product optimization targets the bottom (activation to monetization).
+A 10% gain at the bottleneck outweighs a 10% gain at a step that already converts well.
+ASO targets the top of the funnel (impression to download), while product work targets the bottom (activation to monetization).